Connect with others who understand.

 • Joint pain

-Some adults with celiac disease experience only nondigestive symptoms only, making the diagnosis even more difficult and the screening more important in all patients with type 1 diabetes.
+Some adults with celiac disease experience only nondigestive symptoms only, making the diagnosis even more difficult and the screening more important in all people with type 1 diabetes.

 A blood test can confirm whether you have the antibodies that attack the small intestine.
-If the test result is positive, your physician may do a biopsy procedure to see if there is damage to the lining of your small intestine and to confirm the diagnosis.
+If your test result is positive, your doctor may recommend a biopsy to confirm the diagnosis and check for damage to the lining of your small intestine.
+This procedure involves removing a small tissue sample to be examined under a microscope.

 What Connects the Two Conditions and Who’s at Risk?